 You have to make an organized system or a plan to take care of your ESA, sometimes mapping out the entire process because your ESA requires care.
 This can help make other types of planning more accessible and improve your daily living.

-ESAs can assist an ADHD patient with social isolation and loneliness in making and following through on social plans and improving your overall health, which is foundational for improving your mental health.
+ESAs can assist ADHD patients with social isolation and loneliness in making and following through on social plans and improving your overall health, which is foundational for improving their mental health.